Snake2k/blackarch-browser/README.md

-# blackarch-browser
+# Black Arch Browser
-Browse all black arch files interactively and shit.
+Browse all black arch tools interactively and shit.
 Don't freak out about the sudo password part, it is just grabbing the list.